vsbirkhaug/officebot/tdd.md

 ## Quality Assurance and Testing

 I will break down testing / Q&A into two sections, usability testing and functional testing.
-Both require a different approach and so they should be considered seperately.
+Both require a different approach and so they should be considered separately.

 ### Functional testing